G1OJS/docu-lite/README.md

 # 🧾 docu-lite [![PyPI Downloads](https://static.pepy.tech/badge/docu-lite)](https://pepy.tech/projects/docu-lite)
 ### Ultra-light Zero-dependency HTML outline generator for Python.

 * Browse classes and functions with collapsible docstrings in a tidy, readable format.
 * Specify your own stylesheet(s) or rely on the default (will be generated on run)
 * Ultra-light: no dependencies, short script
 * [Integrate into your GitHub Workflow](https://g1ojs.github.io/docu-lite/add-to-workflow/) for Up to Date outline in your repo
-* Produces output like this [live file](https://g1ojs.github.io/docu-lite/docu-lite-outline.html) and this:
+* Produces output like this [live file](https://g1ojs.github.io/docu-lite/docu-lite-outline.html) and the screenshot below

+<html><div style='color:red;'> V1.0.0 coming soon - I just want to create another output view more directly suitable for documentation as well as the detailed view below </div></html>

 ![Capture](https://github.com/user-attachments/assets/c2eb5243-5666-428a-a1f7-4a09ec127285)